10 Signs That Indicate That Your Partner Is a Pathological Liar

 3. Their body language changes when they lie

 Most people are uneasy when they lie.
-You’ll notice when someone is lying, they can’t look you in the eye, or perhaps they can’t be still while they’re talking.
+You’ll notice when someone is lying, they can’t look you in the eye, or perhaps they can’t be still while talking.

 With compulsive cheating and lying, the body language is steady and confident.
 These lies are just a part of their natural makeup, normal conversation for what is a compulsive liar.